nathanfhh/Digital-Form-with-GPT4-Vision-API/README.md

-# PDF to Digital Form using GPT4 Vision API
+# PDF to Digital Form using GPT4.1 API

-A POC that uses GPT 4 Vision API to generate a digital form from an Image using SurveyJS from [https://surveyjs.io/](https://surveyjs.io/)
+A POC that uses GPT 4.1 API to generate a digital form from an Image using SurveyJS from [https://surveyjs.io/](https://surveyjs.io/)

 💭 Inspired by:

 1. [screenshot-to-code](https://github.com/abi/screenshot-to-code)：https://github.com/abi/screenshot-to-code
 2. [draw-a-ui](https://github.com/SawyerHood/draw-a-ui)：https://github.com/SawyerHood/draw-a-ui

-Both repositories demonstrate that the GPT4 Vision API can be used to generate a UI from an image and can recognize the patterns and structure of the layout provided in the image.
+Both repositories demonstrate that the GPT 4.1 API can be used to generate a UI from an image and can recognize the patterns and structure of the layout provided in the image.

 ![figure](./shibaInu.jpeg)